senyuuri/gesture-drumkit/README.md

 ### Technicalities
 The android app is a `producer`, while the watch app is a `consumer` under Samsung's terminology.
 This distinction is found in the code for inter-device communication.
 See Samsung's official programming [guide](https://developer.samsung.com/galaxy/accessory/guide#) for more info.

+### Sample Playback
+The current mixer implementation on the phone supports ONLY 48,000Hz, 16bit, stereo(2 channels) `.wav` files.
+To convert from other formats, use the command below:
+> ffmpeg -i splash.wav -ar 48000 -sample_fmt s16 -ac 2 splash-new.wav